powsybl/powsybl-diagram/docs/single_line_diagrams/layout/positionByClustering.md

 The positioning is based on sequential merges of `BSCluster` considering:

-* the fact that each external cells and any "leg" of an `InternCell` shall be **stackable** - meaning, that all the corresponding busbars are aligned in parallel to be able to connect them with a vertical string of isolators.
+* the fact that all external cells and any "leg" of an `InternCell` shall be **stackable** - meaning, that all the corresponding busbars are aligned in parallel to be able to connect them with a vertical string of isolators.
 This implies the `busNodes` of a leg shall be spread in different vertical structural positions.
 The initialization of the `VerticalBusSets` reflects this constraint.
-* attractivity -- which is expressed in terms of strength of a `Link` between sides (left/right) of `BSCluster`.
+* attractivity, which is expressed in terms of strength of a `Link` between sides (left/right) of `BSCluster`.
 The stronger the link, the more likely it is to be subject to a merge.

 The name of the implementation comes from the fact that `BSClusters` are absorbing one another growing clusters to a single one.